OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/tagging_entities.md

 ## Tag Components - Entity Type Filter

 On the other hand you can define a `Tag` Component which should not be confused with the priviously explained `Tag Component`.
 A tag component is a simple typedef of a `unit64_t` (or something else) or an empty struct in C++ to a component without properties.
+A tag is a component that does not have any data.
 The function of this component is it to modify the Entity Type / Archetype to group entities together with them.

 *Example:*